 - Can a product be used efficiently with one hand only?
 With the right and left hand? etc.

 The best way to achieve this is to consult with people with disabilities, who act as UX/disability designers.
 If they can get paid for trying out your product and providing invaluable feedback on the sources of frustration, this will be socially rewarding for them.
 However, it is important to work with passionate people who want to help, not simply disabled people with no incentive to improve your product.

-This partnership will be instrumental in improving future customer experience for your audience while you will be able to cater to the needs of 4x more customers.
+This partnership will be instrumental in improving the future customer experience for your audience while you will be able to cater to the needs of 4x more customers.

 2. Be proactive, not reactive